joshuacrotts/littlec-compiler/README.md

 The code is first split into lexical tokens and parsed down to an abstract syntax tree.
 This is then converted to intermediate code in the form of a modified three-address-code schema.
 Finally, we compile to MIPS, using the QTSpim "standard" (as the MARS simulator supports things that QTSpim does not, and vice versa such as a few pseudo-operations).

+*Warning*: The interpreter and compiler generate two similar, but sometimes different results depending on the case.
+Most of the time, the results are identical.
+However, edge cases do exist, and not everything has been accounted for.
+From what I have tested, you can generally *trust* the results of the MIPS output, but the interpreter handles more cases (i.e. the quicksort implementation).

 ## Running the Compiler
 First, download the provided .JAR file.
 Run it as normal, and type "littlec" to view a list of possible commands.
 You may either type the code into a .lc file and provide it as an argument to one of the available subcommands, or you may feed in code via standard input.